skanehira/ramparts/README.md

 - **Development**: Testing MCP servers during development and testing phases
 - **Compliance**: Meeting security requirements for AI agent deployments

+## Caution:
+- **Adopt a layered approach** consider a layered approach to security. **ramparts** scanner is designed to work on the mcp server & tool _metadata_.
+It can catch **Tool Poisoning** or other static vulnerabilities in MCP server.
+You need to continually run the scans AND implement runtime MCP guardrails.
+For runtime attack detection of MCP tools, please contact support@getjavelin.com for Javelin's runtime MCP guardrails.
+- **Evolving standards & threats** both the MCP standard as well as the AI/MCP threat landscape is evolving rapidly and there may be several threats or attack vectors that ramparts may fail to catch (until it catches up with the specific attack/threat)

 ## Prerequisites

 ### YARA Installation (Optional)